TaleirOfDeynai/nai-context-userscript/README.md

 Context-groups are an alternative to sub-contexts.
 It's meant to support the (not yet available) weighted-random selection feature by allowing lorebook entries to compete based on their apparent relevancy instead of just "insertion order" alone.

+This is enabled by default.
+Open the [configuration menu](#how-do-I-access-the-configuration-menu) and use the Sub-Context → Use Context-Groups option to enable or disable the feature.

 ### What and why?

 Vanilla sub-contexts take entries belonging to a category away from the main context and use them to construct its own context in isolation, using all the same steps and insertion rules as the main context.
 The resulting text is used to create a virtual lorebook entry and that is handed back to the main context to use instead.